Article

 Now, as you decide to track different events like Product Views, Add-to-Cart, and Purchase Transactions, you need to create separate data layer variables for every event.

+What is a data layer in GTM?
 The data layer in Google Tag Manager is a JavaScript object that stores information about a website's interactions and events.
 It acts as a bridge between GTM and a website, allowing GTM to access the data it needs to track specific actions and events.
 This information includes page views, form submissions, e-commerce transactions, and button clicks.
 It can also be used to create variables for customizing tags and triggers.

 Then, you will create a trigger that fires the tag.